Nutrition - The Fundamentals of Eating Right

 If your days are longer than 15-18 hours you should try another light snack at 2100 of foods like yogurt, grapes, milk.
 Other snacks during the day can be salads, fruits, lean meats, small sandwiches, boiled eggs and others.
 See chart on next page for better ideas on what to eat during the day and before and after exercise sessions.

-4) Walk more – When safety is not an issue, try to walk farther than normal when going about your normal day.
+4) Walk more for fat burn– When safety is not an issue, try to walk farther than normal when going about your normal day.
 Burning a few more calories by walking is one of the easiest ways to walk off that extra weight.
 Just twenty minutes of brisk walking can burn over 100-150 calories.

 5) Keep working the abdominal region – Not with food but with exercises like crunches, situps, and lower back stretches.
-Check out the articles on Washboard Abs and Lose those Love Handles for ideas.
 When you do these exercises for just 5-10 minutes daily, it is easier to remember to watch your food intake and stop yourself from gorging.

 Washboard Abs link